2011 Clinical Research Scholars

 Jayer Chung, M.D.

-Jayer Chung, M.D. is an Assistant Professor in the Department of Surgery, Division of Vascular Surgery.
+Jayer Chung, M.D., was an Assistant Professor in the Department of Surgery, Division of Vascular Surgery.
 He earned his undergraduate degree at Cornell University and his medical degree from Upstate Medical University at Syracuse.
 This was followed by a fellowship at Emory University Hospital in Atlanta, Georgia.
 His research interests include treatment of peripheral arterial disease.

 Erica Grant, M.D.